aosabook/500lines/data-store/chapter.md

 between processes, because everything was immutable.
 I then discovered immutable data structures in Clojure, and it really began to sink in.

-When I read about CouchDB for a new job in 2013, I just smiled and nodded, recognising the structures and mechanisms for managing complex data as it changes.
+When I read about CouchDB in 2013, I just smiled and nodded, recognising the structures and mechanisms for managing complex data as it changes.